Sangeetha7/Sangeetha7/README.md

   🎓 Masters in Computer Science at Kennesaw State Universtity

-  💻 8+ years in IT Infrastructure & Operations | 5 years in Teaching Mathematics
+  💻 8+ years in IT Infrastructure & Operations | 5 years in Teaching

 🔍 About Me